odea-project/qAlgorithms/report/discussion_tests.md

 different between different datasets.
 An advantage of only considering process statistics is that the amount of data to be considered is massively reduced, which in turn removes limits imposed by data storage and transportation for almost all applications.
+Furthermore, if meaningful information can be derived from such broad measures, this could sidestep the restrictions imposed on sharing data by industry and government.

 When assessing the entire process from profile-mode spectra to the final feature list, it is important to find parameters that